 Your apartment lease and everything that you and the landlord agree to should be in writing.
 If the landlord tells you he/she will do something but does not include it in the written lease, then there is no way to force the landlord to deliver on the promise.
 Don’t feel rushed into signing the document.
-Call the Alliance at 213.368.6010 and ask one of our NextStep attorneys to review the lease with you.
+If you are in foster care or aged out of foster care in California, the Alliance for Children’s Rights will review your lease with you for free: call 213.368.6010 and ask for an attorney to review the lease with you.

 The written lease should include:

-- If appliances such as a refrigerator, oven and stove, or air-conditioning unit will be provided by the landlord and who will cover any repair or cost to replace it.
+- whether appliances such as a refrigerator, oven and stove, or air-conditioning unit will be provided by the landlord and who will cover any repair or cost to replace it.

-- If pets are allowed and if there is an additional pet deposit.
+- whether pets are allowed and if there is an additional pet deposit.

 How long is the lease for?

 Typically, you should not sign a lease that lasts longer than a year.
 Beware of a landlord who tries to talk you into a lease for more than one year with the argument that it will protect you from yearly rent increases.
 In fact, if the building was built in the 1970s or before, it may be rent controlled which limits the amount the landlord can increase your rent every year.